NastasiaSaby/learn-you-functional-php/exercises/array-we-map/problem/problem.md

-Write a program that transform the arguments given by surrounding them by `-` and print the array.
+Write a program that transform the arguments given by surrounding them by "-" and print the array.
+For instance, for the argument "argument", you will get "-argument-".

 You must write this program with the array_map function.

 ----------------------------------------------------------------------
 ## HINTS
 You can use `var_dump` to print an array.

-To transform an array to another array where you execute an algorithm on each element, use `array_map` as following :
+To transform each element of the array, use `array_map` as following :

 ```php
 $function = function($argument) {